 Despite all the pre-launch hype, as well as early access to the motoring press, the reality of the Solo 2 failed to live up the early promise.
 It was launched in London as planned and priced at £39,950, but somehow it didn’t make the impact Panther had hoped for.
 Perhaps we’d seen it all too many times before.

-Andrew Frankel recently recalled in his online column, ‘it was expensive, it lacked a prestigious brand name, it wasn’t exactly a looker, those I drove were inexactly constructed to say the least and the engine, the 204bhp 2.0-litre motor out of a Sierra RS Cosworth, sounded like a bag of bolts being poured into a blender.
+More recently, when writing for Goodwood Road and Racing, Andrew Frankel recalled that ‘[the Solo] was expensive, it lacked a prestigious brand name, it wasn’t exactly a looker, those I drove were inexactly constructed to say the least and the engine, the 204bhp 2.0-litre motor out of a Sierra RS Cosworth, sounded like a bag of bolts being poured into a blender.
 Did I mention that with so little power it was rather slow too?

 ‘In fact all it really had going for it was its chassis, and boy what a chassis it was.
 This was a mid-engined car with four-wheel drive, making it unique at the time and pretty bloody rare even now.
 Its body didn’t merely reduce lift, it actually produced downforce.
 Maybe there were others that managed as much, but none that I’d heard of.
 Best of all, Panther had resisted the urge to equip it with road roller tyres, so you could slide it about too.’